AmiriMc/Machine_Learning_Customer-Segmentation-Arvato-Financial-Solutions/README.md

 Bertelsmann Arvato Analytics and represents a real-life data science task.
 This project was provided by Udacity in cooperation with Arvato Financial Services.
 The final Jupyter Notebook can be found on GitHub at: https://github.com/AmiriMc.
-However, the datasets provided for this project, courtesy of Arvato Financial Services, are private and cannot be made public.
+However, the datasets provided for this project, courtesy of Arvato Financial Solutions, are private and cannot be made public.

 **Completion of this capstone project includes four parts:**
 1. Create a customer segmentation report for Arvato Financial Solutions.